poornimash05/flight-status-and-notification/README.md

   3. Edit Flight Status:
      - An edit button allows authorized users to update the status of a flight.
 This includes changing the status to Delayed .
      - The application provides a user-friendly interface statuses.

+-->Technical Architecture
+  1. Backend:
+     - Built using Flask, the backend handles API requests for fetching flight status, editing , and updating flight information.
+     - SQLAlchemy is used for ORM (Object-Relational Mapping) to interact with the PostgreSQL database, which stores flight and passenger data.
+     - The backend includes error handling for invalid requests and manages notifications using Firebase Admin SDK.
+  2. Frontend:
+     - Developed with React, the frontend provides a dynamic user interface for interacting with flight data.
+     - The application uses Axios for making HTTP requests to the Flask backend.